datawithjen-analytics/Pizza-Sales-Analysis-Power-BI/README.md

 ## Project Overview

-This Power BI project analyzes pizza sales performance using interactive dashboards.
-It provides insights into revenue, orders, quantity sold, customer preferences, and sales trends to support business decision-making.
+This project is an interactive Power BI dashboard developed to analyze pizza sales performance.
+It provides business insights into revenue, sales trends, customer preferences, and product performance using interactive visualizations and KPIs.

+## Tools Used

+- Power BI
+- DAX
+- Microsoft Excel

 ## Dashboard Pages

-### Home Page
+### Business Overview

+This dashboard provides an overall view of business performance through key performance indicators and sales trends.

+**Key Insights:**
 - Total Revenue
 - Total Orders
 - Total Quantity Sold